hanneskod/clean/README.md

 always be what you want and this behaviour can be overridden by specifying an `onException()` callback (both at the Rule and ArrayValidator level).

-This can for example be used to set default values used on failure:
+This can for example be used to set default values used on failure only.

 <!-- @expectOutput 12345 -->
 ```php